Thank you for signing up to . You will receive a verification email shortly.

 Researchers at Harvard and Columbia Universities (opens in new tab) found that the smoke from one mass Indonesian blaze in 2015 may have caused 100,000 premature deaths.

-While the mass clearings have devastated 55 to 60 percent of Malaysia’s forests – especially in Borneo.
+While the mass clearings have devastated 55 to 60 percent of Malaysia’s forests (opens in new tab) - especially in Borneo.
 This has resulted in the loss of habitats for many endangered species such as orangutans, elephants, rhinos, and tigers.
+Activist group Extinction Rebellion (opens in new tab) have called the practice of deforestation "devastating" (opens in new tab) for biodiversity and the animal species population as orangutans alone have lost 80% of their habitat in the last 20 years.

 Purchasing palm oil products - often unknowingly - is the main cause of this enormous environmental crisis.
 The Palm Oil alliance (opens in new tab) states that 73 million tonnes of palm oil is produced every year.
 And research shows an increasing demand (opens in new tab) for palm oil in the future.